sserkanakin/controlled_dataset_laplace/blog_post.md

 ### Broader perspective

-Colour shifts are only one of many domain shifts encountered in the wild.
-Others include changes in camera sensor characteristics, compression artefacts and novel object classes.
-While a Laplace approximation cannot solve all problems, it offers a principled and efficient first step toward uncertainty-aware models.
-When combined with methods such as data augmentation and ensembling, the benefits may be even more pronounced.
-We hope that the simple experiment presented here encourages further exploration of lightweight Bayesian tools for deep learning.
+Colour shifts are only one of many domain shifts.
+Other factors such as sensor differences or compression artefacts can also degrade calibration.
+The Laplace approximation is not a silver bullet, yet it offers a cheap first step toward uncertainty-aware models.
+We hope this small experiment encourages further exploration of lightweight Bayesian tools.
 Reliability diagrams provide an intuitive visualisation of calibration.
 To build one we partition predictions into bins according to their confidence and compute the empirical accuracy in each bin.
 Perfect calibration corresponds to the diagonal.
 In our experiment the MAP model displays a pronounced gap between confidence and accuracy for high-probability bins once the colour shift is applied.
 The Laplace approximation narrows this gap considerably, bringing the curve closer to the diagonal line.
 A reliability diagram illustrates this behaviour.
 Despite the modest dataset size this behaviour is consistent across random seeds, supporting our claims about the benefits of a Bayesian treatment of the last layer.
 ## References